smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/03-Rank-And-Partition/README.md

 - For each customer, the orders should be ranked in the chronological order.
 - This function should return a list of tuples like (`OrderID`, `CustomerID`, `OrderDate`, `OrderCumulativeAmount`).

+**Hint** There are two sums to compute here: the total amount for a given order and the cumulative amount of orders.
+Which one is a window function?

 ## Key learning points

 - Window functions allow you to compute data from different rows **without aggregating the rows**.